mayankmk14/SawtoothDemo/README.md

 Docker v18.09.1

-Using Dev-mode Engine as consensus (Smartcontract remains unchanged)
+Using Poet-Simulator as consensus (Smartcontract remains unchanged) to create a multi-validator(3) network

 Commands :
-To start Blockchain (from roort folder) : `docker-compose up` TO start Client (from roort folder) : `node index.js`
+To start Blockchain (from root folder) : `docker-compose up` TO start Client (from root folder) : `node index.js`